Dexturn1/leetcode-solutions/README.md

 ## Automation

-This repository automatically reflects progress using **LeetCode’s public stats API**, so manual updates are not required.
+This repository automatically reflects progress using **LeetCode’s public stats API**, so no manual updates are required.

 ---